apache/eventmesh-site/versioned_docs/version-v1.0.0/instruction/03-runtime.md

 ### 1.3 Build and Load Plugins

-Apache EventMesh (Incubating) introduces the SPI (Service Provider Interface) mechanism, which enables EventMesh to discover and load the plugins at runtime.
+Apache EventMesh introduces the SPI (Service Provider Interface) mechanism, which enables EventMesh to discover and load the plugins at runtime.
 The plugins could be installed with these methods:

 - Gradle Dependencies: Declare the plugins as the build dependencies in `eventmesh-starter/build.gradle`.